 In response to this problem, the second proposal was to generate an icon library where elements would be combined in order to create a custom icon for every dish.
 I then used HTML/CSS to implement these two proposals along with a third one with no visual elements, and adding each of them to the prototype using Git.

 Afterwards, we organised a testing session with several children registered to the school canteen.
 The sample group was pretty wide, but all of the kids were living in town.
 Some kids had no choice but to eat in the canteen whereas other had permission to have lunch in town.
 Interviewing them helped me understand their vision, their opinion and their habits in relation to lunch.
 We approached topics such as their favourite food and their parents recommendations in terms of diet.
 Then, I launched the A/B testing session with the three proposals I had created.

 The two proposals shaped as a component of the web application.

 Asking the kids to comment on their actions and feelings using the app, it appeared to me that, for them, visual elements were more disturbing than anything else.
 They were trying to identify dishes, but not always managed to do it.
 The experience became sometimes frustrating because of it.
 Eventually, I wrote a report gathering my observations, recommending to not use any visual element for this specific component at this stage, in order to improve readability and make the choice between dishes easier for the users.

 My second mission was to wireframe the iOS app based on Apple guidelines.
 It was the occasion to use iOS guidelines and resources as well as to train myself to use Sketch.
-This work is partly under non-disclosure agreement.

 A few key screens of the very first version of the app.